czhangy/UCLA-CS-Electives/Misc/COMPTNG-40A/notes.md

-## Lecture 6: Basic JS IV: Objects, Control Flow, and Functions
+## Lecture 6: Objects, Control Flow, and Functions

 - Objects (cont.)
   - `const` objects can still be modified